 Asparagus can be blanched and then frozen.
 For best results, eat it within a year.
 Canning asparagus is another option, though the spears will be mushy.
 Pickled asparagus spears do make for an interesting snack.

 Asparagus is a nutritional wonder.
 It's an excellent source of fiber, cholesterol free, and low in calories and fat.
 Among the micronutrients found in the vegetable, it's highest in vitamin K and vitamin B9 (folate).
 You'll also get a good portion of your daily recommended vitamins A, C, and E, as well as phosphorus, potassium, and protein from a single serving.

 There are many additional benefits to eating asparagus.
-It can aid in lowering blood pressure, assist digestion, and aid in eye and hair health.
-Add to that the potential anti-aging properties and its promotion as an aphrodisiac, and there's little reason to avoid eating this vegetable.
+It can aid in lowering blood pressure, assist digestion, and aid in eye health.
+Add to that the potential anti-aging properties and its promotion as an aphrodisiac , and there's little reason to avoid eating this vegetable.
 However, you will notice that eating asparagus makes your urine smell rather pungent.
 This is perfectly normal and harmless, caused by sulfurous compounds in the vegetable.

 There are hundreds of varieties of asparagus, though only about 20 are edible; others are purely ornamental and some are toxic when eaten.
 Most asparagus in the U.S. is green, with some tender and sweet purple varieties popping up every now and again.
 In Europe, white asparagus is grown under banked soil or sand (or black tarps) to keep it from producing chlorophyll and turning green.
 These fatter spears are preferred for their mild and gentle flavor.